 In 2004 I made a road trip through West Canada and was completely overwhelmed by the beauty of nature.
 This was not only my first road trip, but also my first time outside of Europe.
 Here I discovered my love for rugged landscapes, expansive clear blue lakes, powerful waterfalls and wildlife.
-I always considered myself to be a city girl, but as soon as I saw those snow capped mountains in real life and wild deer grazing along the road, I lost my heart to nature instead.
+I always considered myself to be a city girl, but lost my heart to nature instead on this trip.
+It happened as soon as I saw those snow capped mountains in real life and wild deer grazing along the road.
 I can still remember that defining moment when I was engulfed by emotions seeing nature in its purest form.
 It was whilst munching on a cheap cake by the side of the road.

-“This is what life was supposed to be like once”, I whisper while I take in the majestic landscape that surrounds me.
+“This is what life was supposed to be like once”, I whisper while I take in the majestic landscape surrounding me.

-It’s still early in the morning when we pull up to a small parking bay along the side of the road.
+It’s still early in the morning when we pull up to a parking bay along the side of the road.
 Boyfriend at the time and I have been driving for a few hours already and need to stretch our legs.
 We are on our way from Banff to Jasper and are driving right through the Canadian Rockies.
-This is week 1 of our 3-week long road trip through West Canada and this part will turn out later to be one of the most beautiful areas of the entire trip.
+This is one of our first destinations of our 3-week long road trip through West Canada.
+In retrospect, this particular route is one of the most scenic roads of the entire trip.

 I feel humble